United for Student Success is one of Orange County United Way’s three key initiatives.

 On average, high school graduates earn more per week than dropouts—and provide a public benefit of over $200K in lower government spending and higher tax revenues.

-Our goal is to increase the high school graduation rate from 86% (California Department of Education/2019-20) to 95% among students from disadvantaged socioeconomic backgrounds and ensure graduating students are ready for college, career, and life.
+Our goal is to increase the high school graduation rate to 95% among students from disadvantaged socioeconomic backgrounds and ensure graduating students are ready for college, career, and life.

 Our Destination Graduation program aims to increase the high school graduation rate by offering middle and high school students from high-need districts exciting college and career exploration opportunities, experimental hands-on learning STEM modules, academic tutoring, virtual college field trips, corporate career days, college and career fairs, as well as an independent learning center for at-risk and disengaged students.